 Additionally, if the inscription can be shown to be to someone associated with the author (family, friend, editor, or another author, perhaps), its desirability increases.
 This is called an association copy.
 There’s always the possibility that, with some research, what first appears to be an unimportant inscription may be shown to actually be an association copy.

 An association copy is inscribed by the author to another author, a well-known person, or someone else associated with the author.
 Alternatively, it may be signed by someone associated with the author.

-The term association copy can also be used to designate a book, not necessarily signed, which was owned by someone of note, or associated with the author.
+The term association copy can also be used to designate a book, not necessarily signed, which was owned by someone of note or by someone associated with the author.
 An example would be Allen Ginsberg’s copy of “On the Road,” a copy owned by the author’s mother or editor, or by someone famous.
 The closer the association, the better.